Efficient Joint Estimation of Tracer Distribution and Background Signals in Magnetic Particle Imaging using a Dictionary Approach: Theory

 \subsection{Joint Estimation using a Background Dictionary}

 The standard approach \eqref{Eq:RecoBGSubst} requires an accurate estimate of the background signal $\zb b$.
 In case that the estimate is poor, e.g. because the background is drifting over time, the standard approach may lead to image artifacts since parts of the background signal are reconstructed into image space.
-Therefore, we investigate an adaptive \textit{joint estimation} of the tracer distribution $\zb c$ and background signal $\zb b$ in this work.
+This motivates us to investigate an adaptive \textit{joint estimation} of the tracer distribution $\zb c$ and background signal $\zb b$, which operates frame-by-frame and relaxes the assumptions on stationarity or linearity of the temporal evolution of background signals.
 In the most general form, this can be formulated as

 where $R^\text{fg}_\lambda(\zb c)$ is a regularization term constraining the particle concentration $\zb c$, which is chosen to be $R^\text{fg}_\lambda(\zb c) = \lambda \Vert \zb c\Vert_2^2$ in this work. $R^\text{bg}_\beta(\zb b)$ is a regularization term constraining the background signal.
 Without this additional regularization term, the optimization problem \eqref{Eq:RecoBGNaiv1} would have the trivial solution $\zb c = \zb 0$, $\zb b =-\zb u$, which fails to provide any useful information on the particle distribution.